 CBT (Cognitive Behavioral Therapy) is yet another practice that led to my own healing from social anxiety.
 I learned CBT by reading books, watching videos, and by participating in SMART's Facilitator Training Program (so that I could help people overcome addictive behaviors and patterns).
 Gaining insight into your fears and deconstructing your thoughts surrounding your fear is a game changer.
 CBT uses a combination of methods, strategies, and techniques to help people overcome things likes anxiety and depression (which are often related).

 There is a cognitive (pattern of thinking) component, as well as a behavioral (creating new habits, action oriented) component and they need to be done together.
-CBT requires repetition and reinforcement of rational concepts, requires doing a bunch of things that are uncomfortable (I laid down in the middle of a crowded street once - damn you Tim Ferriss for that idea!)
+CBT requires repetition and reinforcement of rational concepts, and oftentimes requires taking small, consistent steps outside of your current comfort zone.
 As you begin to see that you can indeed "survive" these things that you previously thought would be worse than death...you strip away the fear and anxiety around them.
-I won't lie.
+I’ll be completely honest.
 It's not easy.
 It requires commitment and lots of repetition, and stepping outside your comfort zone many, many times, but the end results are worth it.
 You get your life back.
 You get to move forward in life with more confidence and self-belief.
 You get to live a life you never dreamed was possible...